KeeveRW11/giglr/README.md

 # giglr
  A meme website for posting memes which could be images or videos.
-The user can additional comment or vote on any meme.
+The user can also comment or vote on any meme.

 ## Description
 1) The website is responsive and interactive website containing views like home, dashboard, login, logout